I grabbed hold of the Torah and hugged it close,

 Until the great metal Leviathan

-To swallow everyone his soul and future
+To swallow everyone, his soul and future

-Carrying them off like Jonahs to Ninevah
+Carrying them off like Jonahs to Nineveh

 Where had they gone, to whom would they prophesy

-My head turned round, my little one was left behind
+There my little one was left behind

-Coughed out and delivered on the doorstep
+Then coughed out and delivered on the doorstep

-Picking up where I left off
+Picking up where I'd left off and

 Stepping into the clock of the dream breaker

-Slowly coming round to florescent lights
+I Slowly awakened to glare of florescent lights

-And the warm smell of strong coffee
+With the warm smell of strong coffee

 Pouring through my mind